Mockingjay: Plot

-Set to execute Snow, Katniss instead shoots Coin and immediately attempts suicide, but Peeta stops her, and she is arrested in the ensuing riot.
-Snow is later found dead, and rebel Commander Paylor of District 8 takes over as president.
-Katniss is acquitted of murder by reason of insanity and sent home to District 12, while her mother leaves for District 4 and Gale leaves for District 2.
-Other District 12 natives later return, including Peeta, who has recovered his memories and his love for Katniss.
-She embraces him, recognizing her need for his hope and strength.
-Together, they write a book to preserve the memory of those who died.
-Though still suffering flashbacks and screaming nightmares, they manage to comfort each other.
+In the aftermath of the war, rebel Commander Paylor of District 8 is voted President in Coin’s place.
+Katniss is acquitted of murder by reason of insanity and sent home to District 12, while her mother and Gale live in other districts supporting the post-war rehabilitation efforts.
+She rekindles her relationship with Peeta, who has slowly recovered his memories and sanity.
 Twenty years later, Katniss and Peeta are married and have two children.
-Under Paylor's administration, the Hunger Games are abolished with the arenas replaced by memorials.
-Katniss is happy with her new life and her family, but still carries mental and emotional scars, and dreads the day her children learn about their parents' involvement in the war and the Games.
-She tells her young daughter that when she feels distressed, she plays a comforting, repetitive game: reminding herself of every good thing she has ever seen someone do.
-The series ends with Katniss's reflection that there are much worse games to play.
+Under Paylor's administration, the Hunger Games are abolished, with the arenas replaced by memorials.
+Katniss has found peace in her new life, but still dreads the day her children learn about their parents' involvement in the war and the Games.
+She comforts her young daughter with a game, in which she reminds herself of every good thing she has ever seen someone do.